mhenrique94/proxy-django/README.md

-1. at the root folder of the project, run on terminal:
+At the root folder of the project, run on terminal:
 ```
 pip install -r requirements.txt
 ./manage.py makemigrations